Fine & Country Foundation

 Overview

 Founded in 2014, the Fine & Country Foundation is a UK-registered charity (1160989) established by the Fine & Country estate agency network to combat homelessness.
-Over its 10-year history, the Foundation has raised and donated over £1 million to worthy causes, reaching the £1 million milestone in 2024 after raising £136,000 that year.
+The Foundation reached the £1 million milestone in total funds raised since inception in 2024.
 The Foundation operates as a trust and works throughout England and Wales, supporting both UK and international charities.
-Its mission centers on preventing homelessness, supporting those experiencing homelessness, and funding constructive projects to help people move off the streets permanently.
-The Foundation has supported over 74 charities to date, distributing funds through biannual grant schemes held in spring and autumn.
+Its mission centres on preventing homelessness, supporting those experiencing homelessness, and funding constructive projects to help people move off the streets permanently.
+The Foundation distributes funds through biannual grant schemes held in spring and autumn.

 Funding Priorities